WHITEWATER WHIRL 2027

 Fayetteville WV

-We had a record attendance at the 2025 Whirl, with around 150 dancers from 16 states.
-Join us next year for another incredible weekend of dancing in the beautiful New River Gorge area of West Virginia.
+Join us in 2027 for another incredible weekend of dancing in the beautiful New River Gorge area of West Virginia.
 Free cabins and tent camping.
 Meal plan with vegetarian options.
 A wonderful wood and stone New Deal-era dance hall with suspended wooden floor and barn doors opened or closed to suit the weather.
 The calling terms will be larks and robins.

 Join the Facebook group Friends of Whitewater Whirl Contra Dance Weekend for updates